xfbs/tmux-rs/README.md

     - completely retranslate imsg and imsg-buffer
   - I suspect that linking is shadowing some broken rust implementations, and maybe when compiling with rust the rust implementation is preferred
     - it's interesting I notice differences in behavior between debug and release for this
+- incorrect terminal behavior ; typed keys not displayed properly; lowercased ascii value in table when should be upper (likely caused by vim mistype u in visual)
+- incorrect terminal behavior ; bad flag check should be valu == 0, but i did !value != 0)

 ## Why not [zellij](https://zellij.dev/)